TIMELINE: Winter after Blood Hound.

 The last thing to disappear were his eyes, glaring at me with a hatred purer than any mortal could hold.

-And then I was free.
+I was free.
 I sat up, my head swimming, and immediately began counting bodies.

 One wolf with his throat ripped out.